kevinolega/minimalchanges/_posts/2010-09-09-minimal-changes-that-grows-savings.md

 My income grew to six figures and I quit that job due to burn out.

-I moved to a career that pays less but came with less stress but despite that, the job pays is fairly well and isn't bad if I were to compare the income to several people my age.
+I moved to a career that pays less but came with less stress but despite that, the job pays fairly well and isn't bad if I were to compare the income to several people my age.

 However despite my high income I wasn’t really happy with how much I make and often neck deep in debt  and usually living from paycheck to paycheck.